 Here’s how a board made of paper and pressed powder can be strong enough to hold up your house

-Drywall is made of processed gypsum sandwiched between two sheets of paper.
+Drywall is a building material made of gypsum sandwiched between two sheets of paper, creating a strong board that holds up to 10 pounds without anchors.

 You used to need to slather wet plaster over your walls in multiple, slow-drying layers to build your home.
 Today, all you need to do is hang a few sheets of drywall.
 But what is drywall made of?
 These boards contain gypsum, just like plaster, but it’s already dried, hardened, and ready to hang.
 Learn more about the different components of drywall below.